triradial/Freon4dsl/docs/CRC-Plan.md

 ## Graham

 ### To-Do
+- [ ] '+' should expand if collapsed
+- [ ] change the 'Errors' tab to something friendlier, e.g., 'Issues', 'To-Do', 'Incomplete'
+- [ ] Investigate how Freon shows error under field to see if we can use it, e.g., box
 - [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.
-- [ ] Update what is displayed on Info / Help panel
-  - [ ] Write/generate a simple user guide with focus on how to create a study design
-- [ ] Make staff shared/optionally-shared across studies (not essential for first user)
-- [ ] Make roles shared/optionally-shared across studies (not essential for first user)
 - [ ] Document and test the steps to bring on a user
 - [ ] Create a repeatable demo script (whoever is done first will do this)
 - Not needed for first user:
+  - [ ] Make staff shared/optionally-shared across studies (not essential for first user)
+  - [ ] Make roles shared/optionally-shared across studies (not essential for first user)
+  - [ ] Update what is displayed on Info / Help panel
+  - [ ] Write/generate a simple user guide with focus on how to create a study design
   - [ ] Setup approach to testing new charts and other parts of the UI
   - [ ] Add tests